 The key point is that RealTest is designed to fully support order generation for daily trading systems -- systems for which all orders for the upcoming day can be specified when the market is not currently open.
 In other words, RealTest does NOT support live trading of strategies that would require live data to make realtime intraday trading signals.
 In practice, since RealTest can't backtest intraday strategies either, this is not a major limitation to its order generation capabilities.

-After a test is run with TestOutput: Orders selected on the Settings Panel or specified in TestSettings, a new Log Window is opened showing the list of orders that would need to be placed with a broker before the open of the next day after the last date of the test.
+After a test is run in Orders mode, a new Log Window is opened showing the list of orders that would need to be placed with a broker before the open of the next day after the last date of the test.
 This can also be thought of as Tomorrow's Orders.

 (In actual usage, you would leave the EndDate set to Latest and re-import the data file each day.)

-After running the test with these settings, the Orders log window appears:
+After running with these settings by clicking , the Orders log window appears:

-Please note that this is only a best estimate of what your live orders should be.
+Please note that unless you are using OrderClerk, this is only a best estimate of what your orders should be.
 There is no way for RealTest to know what your actual fill prices and quantities were when recent positions were entered, what deposits or withdrawals you've made in your account, and so on.